Vetledrage/WeatherApp/README.md

 #### You can download the App via this GitHub project page.

 # Running the App
-#### We have used Android Studio Iguana to implement and run the App.
+#### We have used the Android Studio IDE to implement and run the App.
 When downloading the code, make sure it is ran using this program.
 #### https://developer.android.com/studio/releases
 #### No other installations should be necessary.
 Make sure gradle sync is up to date.